DaveMielke/NBP/b2g/ui/doc/navigation.rst

 Finding Text within the Current Screen Element
 ----------------------------------------------

-To find a sequence of characters within the text that's associated with the current screen element, press Space+f (dots 124).
+To find a sequence of words within the text that's associated with the current screen element, press Space+f (dots 124).
 This brings up a prompt (see `Prompts`_) with the following header::

   find>

+Enter one or more words (sequences of non-space characters) separated by spaces.
+The same words must occur together, in the same order, within the text.
+You don't need to know how many spaces are between each pair of words within the text because however many spaces you enter will match any number of spaces within the text.
+You also don't need to know which letters are in uppercase and which are in lowercase because the search isn't case sensitive.

+The first word you enter need only match the end of the corresponding word within the text.
+Likewise, the last word you enter need only match the start of the corresponding word within the text.
+Enter a leading space to force the first word to match an entire word.
+Likewise, enter a trailing space to force the last word to match an entire word.

+These same rules apply if you enter a single word.
+Since it's both the first and the last word, it need only match part (the start, middle, or end) of a word within the text.
+Enter a leading space to force it to match to start of a word, a trailing space to force it to match the end of a word, and both to force it to match an entire word.

+You can edit the word(s) that you're entering.
+Press Enter when you're done.

-Type the sequence of characters that you're looking for, editing them as needed, and then press Enter.
-A forward search through the text is performed, starting with the second character that's currently on the braille display.
-If the characters are found then the braille display is repositioned such that they begin at its leftmost character.
+A forward search through the text is performed.
+If the words are found then the braille display is repositioned such that they begin at its leftmost character.

-The following convenience key combinations can also be used:
+The following convenience key combinations have also been defined:

 Space+Dot8+f (dots 124):
   Search forward through the text for the next match.

 Space+Dot7+f (dots 124):
   Search backward through the text for the previous match.

-The search isn't case sensitive.

 Legacy Navigation
 -----------------